sonrabakarim/barlkk/_posts/2016-12-28-telltale-signs-your-react-app-isnt-seo-friendly.md

 **Tip:** If you're using Chrome you can disable JavaScript for a single browser tab from the Settings pane in [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/).
 Thanks to my friend Anton, creator of [Artsembler](https://artsembler.com/), for the reminder!
 {: .notice--info }

-## All Is Lost
+## All Is Not Lost

-Almost.
-And I'm not talking about the [stellar Robert Redford film](http://letterboxd.com/film/all-is-lost/).
-I mean once you start building React apps without SEO friendliness from the start **it's almost impossible to go back** without starting from scratch.

-I know, I know.
 Google and Bing both crawl Ajax pages.
-I've used this rationalization myself in the past when my websites weren't SEO friendly.
-But did you know, when crawlers Ajax crawl, they do so at a slower rate?
-Yup, that means your site may still be crawled but never at full speed.
-And did you know there are thousands of less sophisticated crawlers out there that can no longer see your site at all?
-Maybe that's what you want so you can't be scraped, but what if you want to be scraped to game the Search engines using a smart keyword tool?
-That would be a bad day indeed for any content publisher on the Web.

-## Addressing the Problem
+But when they crawl Ajax pages, they have to spend more time doing it, meaning your site will not be crawled as quickly.
+And that's pretty much where it ends.
+There are thousands of other crawlers out there which will not be able to access your site any longer, and that's not necessarily a good thing for your site or the Web.

+Once you start building React apps without SEO friendliness it's **almost impossible** to go back without some extensive overhauling or creative workarounds.

-Assuming you're reading this you're probably already sweating your SEO.
-If you'd like to discover your options to fix SEO issues with your React site please [contact me to schedule a free 15-minute consultation](/contact/).
+If you'd like to understand your situation and options to address SEO issues with your React site or app please [contact me](/contact/) to schedule time to talk.